emberjs/rfcs/text/0000-ember-cli-docs.md

 as major changes are made, so that users working on older apps can still go back in time if they need to.

-### Handling legacy links
+### Availability of past content

-Legacy links will still direct to the old site, which will have a large deprecation banner on each page.
-This lets us maintain existing SEO, links from blog posts, etc. without being constrained by the old content or trying to engineer fancy redirects, which are prone to breaking.
+The old site will remain publicly available under a "legacy" url, with a deprecation banner on each page.
+The new app will likewise include a prominent link to the old documentation.

 ### Application architecture